 While the chicken was in the oven I minced up a good sized shallot and a clove of garlic.

-Put the pan-o-juices on the stove and heated it up over medium-medium high heat and threw in the minced shallot.
+Put the pan juices on the stove and heated it up over medium-medium high heat and threw in 1 minced shallot.

 I let those cook about 2-3 minutes until soft and translucent.

-Then in goes the minced garlic, and that should only take about a minute to cook.
+Then add in 1 clove minced garlic, and that should only take about a minute to cook.

-Add in the cup of chicken stock and bring to a simmer.
+Add in 1 cup of chicken stock and bring to a simmer.

 Grab a couple springs of thyme and one of rosemary.